888-833-8385

 Trustpilot Score

-I know a professor who had a student tell him that capitalization is not standardized, so she was going to lowercase the word “Nazi” because she it found offensive to do otherwise.
+I know a professor who had a student tell him that capitalization is not standardized, so she was going to lowercase the word “Nazi” because she found it offensive to do otherwise.

 capitalizationpic1Even worse, I have been noticing recently that willy-nilly use of upper- and lowercase letters is pretty common, although it is far from correct.